 Aikido is a Japanese martial art developed by Kenji Tomiki.
 It is a predominantly defensive discipline which involves blending and taking your attackers balance and using their momentum against them.

 The UniSA Shodokan Aikido club offers practice in self-defense, fitness and competitions with the opportunity to meet new people in a safe environment.
 The club is open to all members of all abilities and fitness levels.
-Additionally, the club is associated with the Oceania Aikido Kyougi Renmai for training workshops and competition events.
+Additionally, the club is associated with Sport Aikido Australia (formerly Oceania Aikido Kyougi Renmai) and ofcourse Japan for training workshops and competition events.
 We are a founding member of World Sport Aikido Federation (WSAF).

 We welcome you to attend our club for a free introductory lesson.